We are a community committed to nurturing an active, Jewish environment that engages, cultivates and inspires learners of all ages

 Download Family Handbook

 Welcome to Eitz Chayim and Gesher, our kindergarten through sixth grade learning program at Congregation B’nai Shalom!
-Eitz Chayim launched as a brand new program in the fall of 2015.
-What is new and different about Religious School at Congregation B’nai Shalom?
 Here’s a taste of what your family will find:

 - Our focus is on learning through authentic Jewish learning experiences for children and families.

-- Relationship and community building between children and families is now a visibly central goal of our program.
+- Relationship and community building with children and families is a visibly central goal of our program.

 - Our educators engage children and adults in Jewish life and learning.

-- Learning experiences are deepened and made more relevant through hands on learning.
-Instead of relying on textbooks as the centerpiece of the learning experience, books have become resources for learning driven by children’s questions.
+- Learning experiences are deepened and made relevant through hands on learning.

 - Hebrew learning begins in Kindergarten and reading skill acquisition begins in 3rd grade and continues with small group instruction through 6th grade.